March 12, 2018 | Volunteer & Awards

 Robert Vipond (BA 1975, MA 1977): Vivek Goel Faculty Citizenship Award

 This year, the Goel Award honours Robert Vipond for distinguished University leadership in multiple capacities.
 An outstanding chair of the Department of Political Science, Vipond built a magnetic, collegiate culture and quadrupled student enrolment.
 He grew the Centre for the Study of the United States into a vibrant academic unit with expanded course offerings and events.
 He has championed interdisciplinary studies, from the Bonham Centre for Sexual Diversity Studies to the Centre for Ethics.
 He led the development of two signature graduate degrees at the Munk School of Global Affairs.
-Raising nearly $7 million, Vipond helped the University attract top scholars in areas from geophysics to Asia-Pacific studies.
-One of his most significant legacies is the creation of a radical first-year course he developed for Victoria College in 1987 that formed the basis for the highly successful One program, now used in colleges and faculties across the University.
+Raising nearly $7 million, Vipond helped the University attract top scholars in areas from geophysics to Asia-Pacific studies. holding the demanding position of Chair of the University of Toronto Press’s Manuscript Review Committee.
+One of his most significant legacies is the creation of a seminar-style first-year course for Victoria College in 1987 that served as a prototype and precursor for the highly successful One program, now used in colleges and faculties across the University.
+He also holds the demanding position of Chair of the University of Toronto Press’s Manuscript Review Committee.

 The Chancellor’s Awards honour outstanding contributions by U of T staff members – both emerging leaders early in their careers and influential leaders who have an extensive track record of achievement in senior positions.
 This year, there are four winners.